No More Bets: Plot

-In 2018, Programmer Pan Sheng is lured overseas by a supposed high-paying job and is trafficked into a slave-camp-like fraud factory, where he is threatened by violence into committing online fraud on behalf of the controlling syndicate.
+In 2018, Programmer Pan Sheng is lured overseas by a supposed high-paying job and is trafficked into a Canaan (Note: fictional country in Southeast Asia) slave-camp-like fraud factory, where he is threatened by violence into committing online fraud on behalf of the controlling syndicate.
 In the camp, Sheng encounters model Liang Anna, who was similarly recruited under false pretenses, and who works on-camera as a dealer in the online gambling section.
 Sheng offers to help Anna reach her sales target, after which she will supposedly be allowed to leave and can send a message on Sheng's behalf to his loved ones.

 Sheng uses Anna's identity to catfish Gu Tianzhi, a young man who becomes addicted to online gambling.
 Sheng baits Tianzhi with "tips" to encourage increased betting, which pulls Tianzhi into debt.
 Tianzhi's girlfriend Song Yu goes to the police, and is told by officer Zhao Dongran that Tianzhi is likely the victim of a scam.
 During the 2018 FIFA World Cup final, Tianzhi sits at a bar and bets a large amount of money on the winning team, and is euphoric watching the game's end on television, thinking he has made a fortune.
 Instead, he finds Yu has cancelled the bet at the last minute.

-Tianzhi obtains more money from his grandmother, who suffers from dementia, and is tricked into performing a direct transfer of RMB8 million to "Anna", which is detected by but cannot be stopped by Zhao's online monitoring taskforce.
+Tianzhi obtains more money from his grandmother, who has dementia, and is tricked into performing a direct transfer of ¥ 8 million to "Anna", which is detected by but cannot be stopped by Zhao's online monitoring taskforce.
 The money is quickly withdrawn by the syndicate, who celebrate the success while Tianzhi tries to commit suicide by falling out his apartment window.